 12. Past orthodontic care especially if permanent teeth have been removed

-Jay, age 36, came in because he was having terrible head and neck aches.
-The pain traveled down into the muscles of his forearms and he was desperate.
+Jay, age 36, came in because he had terrible head and neck aches.
+The pain traveled down into the muscles of his forearms, and he was desperate.
 His wife also complained of his snoring.
 Upon examination, I noted that there was a lot of crowding of the teeth, a sure sign that there may be a TMD problem as well as a sleep breathing disorder.
 The 3D oral scan indeed indicated a restricted airway.
 Temporarily repositioning his lower jaw, he noticed instantaneous relaxation of his jaw and neck muscles and diminished pain.

 Generally, what can be done in these types of situations?

 Sometimes a "Band-Aid" can be used.
 This is a removable appliance that will reposition the lower jaw.
 Sometimes just wearing this at night will be enough to keep the symptoms below a person's threshold.
-For some people this is all they want.
+For some people, this is all they want.
 However, this will not relieve the stress that the abnormal bite is causing 24/7 and its long-term effects.
-The best solution is orthopedic repositioning of the jaws to create a 24/7 harmonious jaw relationship that has a positive effect on one's health.
+The best solution is orthopedic repositioning of the jaws to create a 24/7 harmonious jaw relationship that has a positive impact on one's health.

 © 2017, Mark A. Breiner, DDS

 The information presented is for educational purposes only.
 Please consult a qualified dentist or health practitioner for diagnosis and treatment.